VAI Diagnostic Exam — What to Expect

 Subject Format Questions Tools Permitted Delivery

-English 3 Written Sections None Paper / Tablet
+English 3 Written Sections None Online

 Mathematics MC + Short Answer 16 Calculator Paper / Tablet